shane-kercheval/shane-kercheval.github.io/_posts/2015-12-23-why-i-moved-from-wordpress-to-jekyll.md

   customizing the look/feel/functionality of the site is a lot easier {:/comment}

-I’ve also never really found a WordPress theme that fit exactly what I wanted.
+I’ve also never found a WordPress theme that fit exactly what I wanted.

-Alternatively, Jekyll gives you a nice, minimal site to start with.
+Alternatively, Jekyll gives you a nice, minimal site to start.
 Anyone with some basic HTML/CSS/JavaScript skills can expand their website as much as they want.
 Also, Jekyll is very well [documented](http://jekyllrb.com/docs/home/){:target="\_blank"}.

 Even with these skills, though, customizing WordPress themes is not intuitive.
-Some companies with simple static WordPress websites outsource the their development, not because they don’t have the web skills, but because they don’t have the WordPress knowledge needed (and/or because it is a pain).
+Some companies with simple static WordPress websites outsource their development, not because they don’t have the web skills, but because they don’t have the WordPress knowledge needed (and because it is a pain).

 I’ve spent considerable time trying to figure out how to do simple things in WordPress, only to give up in frustration.